testsmt/ci/README.md

 2. **Stable Release Checks**: For each solver listed under stable releases, the latest stable version is fetched and analyzed for bugs.

 3. **Nightly Build Checks**: Nightly builds of Z3 and CVC5 are also fetched and scrutinized to catch any issues that might arise in the latest development versions.

-4. **Bug Analysis**: The project includes scripts and tools that automatically run tests and analyses on the solvers, identifying any potential bugs or issues.

-5. **Reporting**: Results from each run are documented and, if any issues are found, they are reported for further investigation and resolution.

 ## License